tdwg/bdq/tg2/_review/docs/tutorial/index.md

 Quality Control actions should be followed by re-running the same Test suite (and regenerating `Data Quality Reports`) to verify that:

-- targeted corrections had the intended effect,
+- Targeted corrections had the intended effect.
-- improvements did not create new failures elsewhere, and
+- Improvements did not create new failures elsewhere.
-- quality has improved with respect to the selected `Use Case`.
+- Quality has improved with respect to the selected `Use Case`.

-This “run → analyze patterns → fix causes → re-run” loop is the core Quality Control workflow supported by the BDQ Tests and the Fitness for Use Framework.
+This “run → analyze patterns → fix causes → re-run” loop is a Quality Control workflow supported by the BDQ Tests and the Fitness for Use Framework.

 ### 8.3 Quality Assurance Workflow (non-normative)

-In contrast to `Quality Control`, which focuses on finding and fixing errors, `Quality Assurance` is about filtering a dataset down to a subset of records that are fit for some purpose.
+`Quality Assurance` is about filtering a dataset down to a subset of records that are fit for some purpose.
 The mechanism to support this provided by the Fitness for Use Framework is the use of a set of `MultiRecord` `Measures` that return `COMPLETE` if the dataset meets a dataset-level requirement derived from `SingleRecord` Test outcomes, and `NOT_COMPLETE` otherwise.
 Then, if some set of `Measures` in the `Use Case's` `MeasurementPolicy` are `NOT_COMPLETE`, data are filtered out of the dataset based on underlying `Validation` problems until the set `Measures` all return `COMPLETE`.
 When all the `MultiRecord` `Measures` of this sort for a `Use Case` (as specified by `Policy`) are `COMPLETE`, the filtered data set is fit for use with respect to the selected `Use Case`.

 BDQ does not constrain how workflows may perform `Quality Assurance`, but it does provide a standard means for defining dataset-level requirements where `SingleRecord` Test outcomes, potentially modified by adopting proposals for improving the fittness of data from `Amendments` can be aggregated and measured for formal filtering of the data (using the `MultiRecord` `Measures`) to provide formal  `Quality Assurance` of a data set for a `Use Case`.

 ## 9 Round-Up

-There are pitfalls in defining Tests for the naive.
-Just make sure that the `Expected Response` doesn’t hide any edge cases.
-Easier said than done sometimes: 11 years work went into the BDQ standard, and we were often surprised by "emergent properties" and differing assumptions.
-There are pitfalls in defining Tests for the experienced.
+Our eleven year journey with the development of BDQ illustrates that there are many pitfalls in defining Tests.
+Make sure that the `Expected Response` doesn’t hide any edge cases, and that is often easier said than done.
+The development of the BDQ standard often surprised us with "emergent properties" and differing assumptions.
+There are pitfalls in defining Tests for both the experienced and the inexperienced.

 Critical to the process of defining a new Test is to iterate.
 Start with a draft definition, create one or more independent implementations, have someone who isn't writing the implementation produce conformance testing data (including looking at values found in the wild), validate the implementation(s) against this data, and discuss any discrepancies between the expected and actual results.
-In all but the most trivial cases, it will be necessary to iterate and refine the Test specifications, Test implementations, and the Test conformance testing data.
+It will usually be necessary to iterate and refine the Test specifications, Test implementations, and the Test conformance testing data.
 This process of iteration is critical for producing a robust Test specification that is clear, unambiguous, and has logic that handles real world data and edge cases.

 ### 9.1 Summary of the BDQ Philosophy

 Through these steps, the BDQ standard aims to be "comprehensive but not exhaustive".
 By providing clear rationale, identifying abstract `Information Elements`, and anchoring Tests in community-vetted `Use Cases`, the standard creates a stable framework for evaluating data quality.
-The emphasis on iteration, conformance testing, and real-world edge cases helps ensure that Tests are not only theoretically sound but also practically effective in improving data fitness for biodiversity science.
+The emphasis on iteration, conformance testing, and real-world edge cases helps ensure that Tests are not only theoretically sound but also practically effective in improving data fitness for biodiversity data science.

 ## Acronyms (non-normative)